 Tube Bending 101: Defining Tube Materials, Types, and Bending Processes

 Creating the highest quality bends in tubing and piping is something that every manufacturer strives for.
 Over the years, there have been a variety of technological advances and improvements in technique with regards to tube bending.
-However, regardless of the technology or technique used, there are a few factors that have remained the same.
+However, regardless of the technology or technique used, there are a few factors that must remain the same.

-When it comes to creating a quality bend in tubing or piping materials, there are four main factors to consider: Material, Machine, Tooling, and Lubrication.
+To create end materials with high quality tube bending and pipe bending there are four main factors to consider: Material, Machine, Tooling, and Lubrication.
 In order to understand the entire process of creating high-quality metal tubing bends, you first need to understand the basics with regards to common tubing materials, types, and fabrication processes.

 Tube fabrication begins with a long piece of metal tubing, which is then cut to a specified length through a variety of processes, including sawing, disc cutting, lathe cutting, shearing, or more advanced cutting methods involving laser machining.
 Once the tubing has been resized, components are produced by applying a variety of tube bending and end forming applications.